deadc0de6/dotdrop/docs/config.md

 - actions.d/myactions.yaml:optional
 ```

-## Import config files
+## Entry import_configs

-Entire config files can be imported.
-This means making the following available
+Entire config files can be imported using the `import_configs` entry.
-from the imported config file in the original config file:
+This means making the following available from the imported config file in the original config file:

 * dotfiles
 * profiles